Chatari vs OpenClaw

 Do I need technical skills to use OpenClaw?

 Yes.
 OpenClaw requires terminal/command-line access, Node.js installation, API key configuration, and running a background daemon on your machine.
 It is designed for technically comfortable users.
 Chatari requires no technical skills.
-You sign up, choose a plan, and start delegating tasks by call, text, email, or Slack.
+You sign up, choose a plan, and start delegating tasks from any channel (phone, text, email, Slack, web, app).

 How does Chatari compare to OpenClaw for business use?